Medically reviewed by Drugs.com. Last updated on Apr 23, 2019.

 Ophthalmic: Visual disturbance (1%)

-<1% (Limited to important or life-threatening): Anaphylactoid reaction, angioedema, bradycardia, bronchospasm, cardiac failure, cholestatic jaundice, diabetes insipidus, heart block, hepatic necrosis, hepatitis, hypersensitivity reaction, Peyronie's disease, positive ANA titer, psoriasiform eruption, Raynaud's phenomenon, syncope, systemic lupus erythematosus, toxic myopathy, transient alopecia, urinary retention, urticaria
+<1%, postmarketing, and/or case reports: Anaphylactoid reaction, angioedema, antibody development (antimitochondrial), bradycardia, bronchospasm, cardiac failure, cholestatic jaundice, diabetes mellitus, diarrhea, difficulty in micturition, facial erythema, fever, heart block, hepatic injury, hepatic necrosis, hepatitis, hypersensitivity reaction, increased liver enzymes, jaundice, lichenoid eruption, lichen planus, maculopapular rash, muscle cramps, myopathy, Peyronie disease, positive ANA titer, psoriasiform eruption, syncope, systemic lupus erythematosus, transient alopecia, urinary retention, urticaria, xerophthalmia

 Concerns related to adverse effects: